Avaiga/taipy-doc/docs/knowledge_base/demos/stock-visualization.md

 # Unlocking the Potential of Stock Visualization

-Traditionally, checking a stock's historical performance involved manual Google searches and tedious data retrieval.
-With Taipy and the Yahoo Finance library, accessing essential stock data such as opening and closing prices and trading volume, is now a matter of seconds.
-We've harnessed the power of Taipy's tools to create an interactive, user-friendly stock data dashboard that provides insights at your fingertips.
+Traditionally, reviewing a stock's past performance meant doing manual Google searches and dealing with time-consuming data gathering.
+Thanks to Taipy and the Yahoo Finance library, obtaining critical stock information like opening and closing prices and trading volume now takes just seconds.
+We've used the capabilities of Taipy's tools to build an interactive and user-friendly dashboard for stock data, offering insights readily accessible to you.

 # Building an Interactive Data Visualization Dashboard